tamphi/SmartCar-Arduino/README.md

 # SmartCar-Arduino
-Breadboard circuits with Arduino and sensors to emulate a smart car system
+Program for breadboard circuit with Arduino and sensors to emulate a smart car system.
+Python GUI for user to see car information display in real-time